-Get help finding a place to stay if you’re homeless and have a disability or serious health condition.
+Find out what help you can get if you’re homeless and have a disability or serious health condition.

 You can get help with your application if you have special needs.
-For example, you can request a sign language interpreter or bring a support worker or advocate.
+For example, you can request a sign language interpreter or bring a support worker or advocate to your assessment meeting.

 Help to stay in your home

-Your council may be able to help you adapt your home if it’s not suitable for your needs because of a disability or health condition.
+The council could help you adapt your home if it’s not suitable for you or a family member because of a disability or health condition.

 You can apply for a disabled facilities grant to pay for adaptations which help you to use and move about your home safely, for example: